What is your cat’s poop telling you about your pet’s health?

 Is there any chance she is eating anything outside of the house - or inside your home (dinner leftovers, food dropped by your kids, snacks left under your teenager’s bed)?

 More worrying is the possibility of disease that can cause diarrhea in cats.
 Chronic, insidious inflammation of the intestines can quickly reach a tipping point.
-Gut disease in cats is difficult to manage.
+Gut disease, or IBD in cats, is difficult to manage.

-We would not suggest you try home cures based around human food, herbs or supplements.
+We do not suggest you try home cures based around human food, herbs or supplements.

 Your cute, fuzzy cat is really a miniature wild animal, and her digestive system reflects this fact.